MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-detection-conditions.md

 # Detection conditions in Data Activator

 This article describes the range of detection conditions available to you when you create a trigger.
+You will learn to understand how detection conditions in triggers and properties operate in Data Activator and learn how to configure them effectively.

 > [!IMPORTANT]
 > Data Activator is currently in preview.